propelorm/propelorm.github.com/documentation/reference/configuration-file.markdown

 #### Model path

 `model_paths` specifies the folders where the models are located.
-This can help improve some operations.
+Removing unneeded files can improve the performance of fixture creation.
 The default folders are `src` and `vendor`.

 ```yaml
               model_paths: